reactive-systems/deepltl/README.md

 # DeepLTL

-This repository is the official implementation of [Transformers Generalize to the Semantics of Logics](https://arxiv.org/abs/2003.04218).
+This repository is the official implementation of the ICLR'21 paper [Teaching Temporal Logics to Neural Networks](https://arxiv.org/abs/2003.04218).

-Transformers can learn the semantics of propositional and linear-time temporal logic (LTL) from imperfect training data.
+We trained a Transformer to predict solutions to linear-time temporal logical (LTL) formulas.
+Our trained models evince powerful generalization properties, namely, the generalization to the semantics of the logic, and the generalization to larger formulas than seen during training.
 This repository includes 1) a data generation framework for teaching reasoning tasks on propositional logic and LTL to a Transformer and 2) a training framework with our experimental results, where our models predict solutions to propositional and LTL formulas.

 **Contribution.** Generally, formulas have many solutions and the training data thus depends on the particularities of the generator.
 While the Transformer does not perfectly predict the generator’s output, it still produces correct solutions to almost all formulas, even when its prediction deviates from the generator.